Statistical Uncertainty Principle in Stochastic Dynamics

-While this mathematical relation is well-known to the LDT community \citep{touchette_large_2009}, to our knowledge this is the first time its physical meaning is pointed out.
-It is worth noticing that Schlögl has derived an inequality version of ATUP without taking the limit $T\rightarrow\infty$, which can be regarded as the mesoscopic origin of ATUP \citep{schlogl_thermodynamic_1988}.
+While this mathematical relation is well-known to the large deviation theory community \citep{touchette_large_2009}, to our knowledge this is the first time its statistical meaning is pointed out.
+It is worth noticing that Schl\"{o}gl has derived an inequality version of SUP without taking data infinitus limit, which can be regarded as the mesoscopic origin of SUP \citep{schlogl_thermodynamic_1988}.